alessandromeo/alessandromeo.github.io/cross-architecture.md

 1. dividing a logical area (box) into multiple SW blocks rather than implementing it as a single SW block;
 2. making the internal design of the SW blocks more or less complex;
 3. skipping the implementation of unrequired logical areas;
-4. duplicating the whole architecture when deep separation between sub-contexts is required.
+4. duplicating the whole architecture schema when deep separation between sub-contexts is required.

 The next sub-sections present some examples of *Architecture Reduction* for some of the most common scenarios.